 Asking for money is difficult, and those of us that fundraise for a living often make it more difficult by selling the wrong product to our donors.
 We’ve forgotten how to connect.
 We’ve turned away from the core of our work: people.

-I believe there are some simple ways that all nonprofits can better connect, and therefore retain donors, and they all revolve around remembering that we’re building person to person relationships, not person to organizations.
+I believe there are some simple ways that all nonprofits can better connect, and maintain donor engagements and they all revolve around remembering that we’re building person to person relationships, not person to organizations.

 Try connecting with your donors on a more natural, human level by incorporating the following tips into your daily donor interactions.